Fall 2015 Mooov-In: Checking In

 1. Decide When You Are Checking In

-If you check in after hours: The halls are open 24 hours a day for check-in.
+- If you check in after hours on August 21 or 22, or if you check in before 5 p.m. on August 23: The halls are open 24 hours a day for check-in.
 If you are checking in at a time when we are not doing centralized check-in at DFF, see the chart below to find out where your check-in location will be.
-NOTE: All Check-In stations and desks are CLOSED on Friday and Saturday, August 23 and 24 from 5 a.m - 7 a.m. and from 6 p.m. - 7 p.m. while keys are being moved to and from the residence hall desks.
+NOTE: All Check-In stations and desks are CLOSED on Friday and Saturday, August 21 and 22 from 5 a.m - 7 a.m. and from 6 p.m. - 7 p.m. while keys are being moved to and from the residence hall desks.

-Sign up for a check-in time before August 16.
-The check-in scheduler will be available beginning in June.
+Sign up for a check-in time before August 14.
+The check-in scheduler is available beginning June 1 on your My Housing page.

 3. Arrive During Your Allotted Time

 Please arrive during your allotted time.
-If you have a change in plans or a traffic jam causes you to be a few minutes late... relax and drive safely.
+If a traffic jam or unexpected delay causes you to be a few minutes late... relax and drive safely.
 You do not need to notify DHFS that you are running behind.
-However, if you are running hours (or a day) late, try to update the check-in scheduler online.
+However, if you are running hours (or a day) late, try to update the check-in scheduler online or email UT Housing.

 4. Complete The Process

-Bring your UTID Card or photo ID to the check-in location.
+Bring your UT ID Card or photo ID to the check-in location.
 After you accept your key, you cannot be released from your contract.
-Your housing contract ends May 14, 2014.
+The 2015-2016 housing contract ends May 18, 2016.
 Refer to the Terms and Conditions for further information.

 5. Unload and Move In